crasome/mysterious-api/README.md

 - [ ] Guest has only read access [_TODO_]
 - [ ] There should be at least 2 different models except User [_TODO_]
 - [ ] Those models should be in relation (1 to many) [_TODO_]

+I choose gems and API format I am the lest familiar with so it example app should involve R&D as well.